kordaff/cms3/README.md

 And for a domain owner: /api/delegate-page-rw

-New ideas for my TODO list on http://userconfig.cf/
+New ideas for my TODO list on http://cms3.perl-user.com (site moved due to dot.tk suspending userconfig - who knows why.
+Teach me to go with a free domain really)

 When installing, after httpd starts up with no errors in error_log, try these: